Entity resource statement 2015–16

 - non-secure paper recycling was available at 19 sites, and

-- most printers were set to default double sided printing and monochrome.
+- most printers are set to default double sided printing and monochrome.

 - cleaning contracts for the Commonwealth Law Courts (via the Department of Finance who act as the lessor) and the majority of the privately leased sites came into effect in 2014.
 Provision for waste commingled recycling (such as non-secure paper, cardboard, recyclable plastics, metals and glass) forms a part of both contracts, with regular waste reporting included in the contract requirements for the privately leased sites